ESTABLISHMENT OF PARENTAGE

 presumed father with a “Notice of Agency Action: Child Support” that does not

-raise the presumed paternity issue or provide the genetic testing option.
-Obtain
+raise the presumed parentage issue or provide the genetic testing option.

-an administrative child support order.
-If the presumed father (not the mother)
+Obtain an administrative child support order.
+If the presumed father (not the

 the presumed father is excluded by the genetic testing: